 The Essentials for the Portable Camping Spices

-Next up, there are a few essentials that people cannot leave behind when they go camping.
+Next up, there are a few essentials that people cannot leave behind when they go camping in order to enjoy food to the fullest while practicing camping nutrition.
 The five spices that everyone should make sure they bring with them on any camping trip include:

 - Garlic powder (or fresh garlic)